Thursday, July 31, 2014

 This article and argument adds to the complexities of the Supreme Court's decision made on Monday.
 It adds another component to criticize the SCOTUS decision and question the science and meanings behind Hobby Lobby’s stance.
 James Trussell, a professor and emergency contraceptive expert at Princeton’s Office of Population Research, ended the article

-“You can believe one of two things.
+with a great quote: “You can believe one of two things.
 Either they [the companies opposing use

 of emergency contraception] are very stupid, or they don’t believe in science.
 But there is no other explanation.”